 As for electric scooters and gas-powered scooters, the following laws apply in Portland and throughout Oregon:

-Oregon has an at-fault insurance system.
-This means the at-fault party is responsible for compensating injury victims for all their accident-related expenses.
+Oregon has an at-fault insurance system, which means the at-fault party is responsible for compensating injury victims for all their accident-related expenses.
 As a result, you should not have to pay for your injury-related expenses if another road user caused your electric bike accident.

 However, actually getting the money you rightfully deserve can often be much more complicated than you might expect.
 Don’t be surprised if the at-fault driver’s insurance company does everything they can to reduce or deny your injury claim.

-This is why it’s critical that you have an experienced Portland e-bike accident lawyer on your side who knows the laws that apply to such cases and who understands how the legal system works in Oregon.
+This is why it’s critical that you have an experienced Portland e-bike accident lawyer, a scooter accident injury lawyer, on your side who knows the laws that apply to such cases and who understands how the legal system works in Oregon.

 It’s important to take certain steps right away if you get hurt in an accident on an e-bike or electric scooter involving another driver in Portland, including:

-That’s our job.
-That’s why the Portland electric bike accident lawyers at Zbinden & Curtis want to meet with you.
+That’s why the Portland electric bike accident lawyers at Zbinden & Curtis, the expert scooter accident lawyers, want to meet with you.
 Our legal team is familiar with the latest laws concerning E-bikes and electric scooters.
 We know how the legal system works in Oregon.
 That’s why we have such a strong track record of success.